timeseriesAI/tsai/README.md

 ## How to contribute to tsai?

 We welcome contributions of all kinds.
-Development of features, bug fixes, and other improvements.
+Development of enhancements, bug fixes, documentation, tutorial notebooks, ...

 We have created a guide to help you start contributing to tsai.
 You can read it [here](https://github.com/timeseriesAI/tsai/blob/main/CONTRIBUTING.md).